rainyrubyzhou/AccuVIR/readme.md

 ### Step 2: Apply gene prediction tool (Genemark recommended)

-Due to license requirement of Genemark, users need to install the tool or run it online (http://exon.gatech.edu/GeneMark/) in this step.
+Due to the license requirement of Genemark tools, users need to preinstall the tool or run it online (http://exon.gatech.edu/GeneMark/) in this step.

 `.gtf` output file is required for next step. (e.g. `X_ON_Y_filtered.fa.gtf`)